cisagov/LME/README.md

 ```
 Developer Note: if you're looking to develop LME, its suggested you `git clone` rather than downloading, please see our [DEV docs](#developer-notes)

-### Operating System: **Ubuntu 22.04**:
-LME has been extensively tested on Ubuntu 22.04.
-While it _can_ run on other Unix-like systems, we recommend sticking with Ubuntu 22.04 for the best experience.

 ### Configuration
 The configuration files are located in /config/.
 These steps will guide you through setting up LME